MissLiner/to-do-list/README.md

-//lock width of screen so elements don't overlap
+Stuff I still have to do:

-//CAN'T WRAP with input, can't lock maxlength with textarea!
+-lock width of screen so elements don't overlap
-//style toggles
+-CAN'T WRAP with input, can't lock maxlength with textarea!
 //populate newTaskForm dropdowns after addNewItem
 //lock task name field at 25 characters